austindevesholmes/SQL-Scripts-for-DCSS/README.md

 **Out_of_District_GNETS_Students.txt**- "Returns all students enrolled at GNETS that are not in the district".

 **All_Students_Schedule.sql**- "Returns all students and their schedules along with teacher names for each course".
 (08/12/2020)

+**RecoveryStatusRepairScript.txt**- "This script was created to get a database out of recovery mode".
+(03/04/2020)